 Related videos:

-In the interview broadcasted by Fox News, Rubio described the Cuban economy as "broken and non-functional" and pointed out that all the wealth of the island is controlled by a business conglomerate owned by military generals — referring to GAESA, the Business Administration Group S.A. of the Armed Forces — which accumulates between 15 and 16 billion dollars.
+In the interview broadcasted by Fox News, Rubio described the Cuban economy as "broken and non-functional" and pointed out that all the wealth of the island is controlled by a business conglomerate owned by military generals —referring to GAESA, the Business Administration Group S.A. of the Armed Forces— which accumulates between 15 and 16 billion dollars.

 Rubio's diagnosis aligns with the latest economic projections.
 CEPAL estimates a contraction of the Cuban GDP of 6.5% for 2026, the worst in Latin America, while The Economist Intelligence Unit projects a decline of 7.2%.

-The Cuban economy has experienced a decline of approximately 23% since 2019, with power outages of up to 25 hours a day, tourism plummeting from 4.7 million visitors in 2018 to 1.8 million in 2025, and more than 600,000 Cubans having left the island since 2022.
+The Cuban economy has experienced a decline of approximately 23% since 2019, with power outages lasting up to 25 hours a day, tourism plummeting from 4.7 million visitors in 2018 to 1.8 million in 2025, and more than 600,000 Cubans having left the island since 2022.

 Rubio was emphatic in summarizing his position: "You cannot fix their economy without changing their system of government."